kumaeki/MyAZ400/Topic2.md

 You need to implement limited user testing for the new version of WebApp1 on VMSS1.

 Which three actions should you perform?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point.

-A. Modify the load balancer settings of VMSS1.
+-   [ ] A. Modify the load balancer settings of VMSS1.
-B. Redeploy VMSS1.
+-   [ ] B. Redeploy VMSS1.
-C. Upload a custom script file to sa1.
+-   [ ] C. Upload a custom script file to sa1.
-D. Modify the Custom Script extension settings of VMSS1.
+-   [ ] D. Modify the Custom Script extension settings of VMSS1.
-E. Update the configuration of a virtual machine in VMSS1.
+-   [ ] E. Update the configuration of a virtual machine in VMSS1.

 <details>
     <summary>answer</summary>